 A scratching post

-If you are planning on letting your kitten out when they are older, it can be a good idea for them to wear a collar at an early age.
+If you plan on letting your kitten out when they are older, it can be a good idea for them to wear a collar at an early age.

-Though none of us like to think about it, cats can injure themselves or become ill at any time.
+Though none of us like to think about it, cats can injure themselves or become ill.
 Having pet insurance provides peace of mind that if anything were to happen to them, the cost of treatment would not be an issue.

-Just like toddlers, kittens love to explore with their mouths and it is important to make sure a house is a safe place before they arrive.
-There are certain things that will need to be addressed before the four-legged munchkin arrives on the scene.
+Just like toddlers, kittens love to explore with their mouths, and it is important to make sure a house is a safe place before they arrive.
+Certain things will need to be addressed before the four-legged munchkin arrives on the scene.

 - Though you may not have realized it, your house probably has a few escape routes, such as that small window that is always left open in the bathroom or the patio door that is often kept ajar in the summer.
 Kittens will quickly escape through any gap available if given the opportunity and may not know how to find their way back.

-- As funny as it may sound, have the door to the bathroom closed as well as the toilet lids down.
+- As funny as it may sound, have the door to the bathroom closed and the toilet lids down.
 Big ‘bowls’ of water can prove very tempting, and we don’t want our little fur bundle to take a bath in the loo!